andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 # Open Spaces are a simple methodology for Self Organising conferences

+They take the best bits, and make a whole experience out of them.

 ---

-Sessions are conversations, curated entirely by attendees
+Sessions are conversations, curated and led entirely by attendees

 ---